Hoad Monument: Description

 The monument is not a lighthouse: it has never had a functional light.
 However, it was designed to resemble one, and is similar to the Third Eddystone Lighthouse (Smeaton's Tower).
-It is a Grade II* listed building, meaning that it is of more than local interest, and the monument stands as one of the symbols of the Northwest of England.
+It is a Grade II* listed building, meaning that it is of more than local interest, and the monument stands as one of the symbols of the northwest of England.

 It is built of limestone quarried locally at Birkrigg Common.
 Due to its elevated and exposed position, it is one of the most prominent landmarks in Cumbria.
 The hollow tower can be ascended via a spiral stone staircase of 112 steps.
 At the top, eight apertures provide a 360-degree panorama of the Furness Peninsula, Morecambe Bay and the southern Lake District.
 In recent times the formerly open apertures have been glazed.

-Sometimes simply known as "Hoad", the tower is also occasionally referred to as "the pepper pot".
-This epithet was famously used by Lord Haw-Haw during one of his propaganda broadcasts of World War II when he warned the residents of Ulverston that the German Air Force would bomb their pepper pot.
+The tower is also occasionally referred to as "the pepper pot".
+This epithet was famously used by Lord Haw-Haw in one of his propaganda broadcasts during World War II when he warned the residents of Ulverston that the German Air Force would bomb their pepper pot.

-Hoad Monument is normally open during the summer months when a flag is flying outside the monument.
-Ulverston Towns Lands Trust owns both the monument and Hoad Hill.
+Hoad Monument is normally open on Sundays and Bank Holidays between April and October, when a flag is flying outside the monument.
+The monument itself is owned and maintained by Ulverston Town Council, while Hoad Hill is owned by Ulverston Towns Lands Trust.

 Restoration

 In 2009/2010 the monument underwent a £1.2 million restoration.
-The majority of funding came in the form of a £891,000 grant from the Heritage Lottery Fund with the Friends of the Sir John Barrow Monument collecting grants and donations for the rest.
+The majority of funding came in the form of a £891,000 grant from the Heritage Lottery Fund, with the Friends of the Sir John Barrow Monument collecting grants and donations for the rest.

 The restoration included a series of structural improvements to make the monument watertight, the most noticeable of these being the addition of a copper roof covering the stone dome, which was itself removed and rebuilt.

 The official reopening was on Sunday 22 August 2010 and was marked by a gala at Ford Park, barn dance and firework display.